brianchap/3dMM/README.md

 # 3dMM
-**UPDATE 01/24: Please work with pipeline_1.1.py file.
-There are several modifications for smoother implementation.
-So please don't try merging the changes to your local files.
-It will take up a lot of your time.**
+**UPDATE 03/27: Please work with pipeline_1.3.py file only.

 **UPDATE 12/26: Please run 10_intensity_model.py in lieu of 9_intensity_model.py for the newest results.**